Skip to content

 💡Sales resistance is an opportunity to uncover customer needs and develop a solution.
 By understanding the reasons behind the resistance, you can better build trust and create more successful outcomes.
 Read more about How To Interpret and Overcome Sales Resistance in Sales Conversations.

-It's about picking up on those non-verbal cues, the subtle shifts in tone, or the unspoken concerns behind a question.
+It's about reading between the lines: picking up on those non-verbal cues, the subtle shifts in tone, or the unspoken concerns behind a question.
 That’s why emotional intelligence is an essential skill for sales professionals.

 Another aspect of EQ is emotional regulation.
-Sales can be a rollercoaster of highs and lows, and managing your emotions in the face of setbacks or rejections is crucial.
-Keeping a level head and maintaining a positive attitude, even when things don't go as planned, can set you apart as a sales professional.
+Sales can be a rollercoaster of highs and lows, and managing your emotions in the face of setbacks or rejections is necessary.
+That means keeping a level head and maintaining a positive attitude, even when things don't go as planned.

 How to Improve Emotional Intelligence